sjkelleyjr/Deadlock/outline/plot_outline.md

 ### Chapter 1: "The All-Hands Meeting"
 - Introduction to our three engineers: Alex, Mack, and Jordan
-- Company announces "Digital Transformation Initiative 2.0"
+- ByteSkip announces "Digital Transformation Initiative 2.0"
 - The Colonel introduces new productivity metrics
 - **Dramatic Beat**: Each character has their own cynical reaction to the announcement
 - **Character Development**: They recognize each other as fellow survivors of corporate absurdity

 ### Chapter 2: "The JIRA Incident"
 - Team forced to use new project management system
-- Alex discovers the system was built by the company's own engineers
+- Alex discovers the system was built by ByteSkip's own engineers
 - Mack creates a script to auto-generate story points
 - Jordan negotiates with IT to keep the old system running
 - **Dramatic Beat**: Each character deals with the situation in their own way